arfaram/ezmenubundle/README.md

 * Create siteaccess aware menu for frontend application
 * Can be used everywhere: Main, Footer, Category or Landingpage Block navigation
-* Callable from Twig template or PHP classes
+* Callable from Twig template or PHP classes (usefull for Headless and other template engines. see FAQ)
 * less configuration less coding
 * Many Events example and default twig template available for the start
 * Bundle using the same concept like backend navigation generation